Thursday, August 24, 2023

 * Teacher and classmate names.
 You picked up a class collage with all the students and names.
 You can help your child learn his/her classmate's names and you will also know who your child is talking about when they share school stories.

 * Classroom routines and how the hippo room works.
 We showed pictures using our projector of all the places we go including the gym, playground, big room, art, music, where we line up for each, how we walk up and down the stairs safely, steps for our bathroom and snack routine, etc. These visuals are a wonderful way to discuss rules, safety, routine and answering questions.
 We know as the days pass, all these areas will get easier.
-However, if you wouldn't mind reinforcing the need to help the class clean up when the bell rings and lining up after specials, that would be great. (goals: following simple rules, safety, accepting transitions and routines)
+However, if you wouldn't mind reinforcing the need to help the class clean up when the bell rings, the lights turn off and lining up after specials, that would be great.

 * Music class was fun with Ms. Li!
 Everyone enjoyed dancing!!

 * During circle time the children came up with some great rules.
 We show visuals to help reinforce these rules.
-The children met Henry our hippo, and practiced introducing themselves to them.
-In addition, we met our puppet named Sammy.
-He is a puppet from our Second Steps social/emotional curriculum.
-It was his first day of school and he wanted to know what the hippos do at school.
-In addition, we each picked an item out of a backpack, named it and put it where it belonged in the classroom.
+The children met Henry our hippo, and practiced introducing themselves to him. (goals:contributing to the group, respectful behavior)

 *After watching a video of Pete The Cat: Rocking in My School Shoes we colored shoes using our favorite color and answered the question, "Where would your shoes take you?"
 The hippos enjoyed painting Pete The Cat in his school shoes using water colors.
 We also matched different colored shoes.
 After finishing our centers we played a game with our shoes that related to Pete the Cat and his school shoes.
 Each child took one shoe off and placed it under a blanket.
 We mixed them up and each child took a turn pulling one shoe out and finding which classmate it belonged to!
-It was so much fun!! (goals: colors, fine motor, using language, answering questions, participating as a member of a group, learning the names of our classmates)
+It was so much fun!!
+In addition, we matched different colored shoes to different colored food. (goals: colors, fine motor, using language, answering questions, participating as a member of a group, learning the names of our classmates)

-*Throughout the week there were a variety of things we played on the carpet (trains, cars, farm, legos, tools, animals etc.) and a variety of materials on the tables (puzzles, playdough, blocks, unifix cubes, pyramid blocks, dry erase boards etc.) when the students arrived at school and during center time.
-These activities gave the students the opportunity to explore, to get to know each other, ask for turns and use words in a nice way. (goal: developing relationships with peers)
+*Throughout the week there were a variety of things we played on the carpet (trains, cars, magnatiles, tinker toys, tools, animals etc.) and a variety of materials on the tables (puzzles, playdough, blocks, unifix cubes, pyramid blocks, dry erase boards, locks and keys, alphabots, little construction trucks, Mr. Potato Head, etc.) when the students arrive at school and during center time.
+These activities give the students the opportunity to explore, to get to know each other, ask for turns and use words in a nice way. (goal: developing relationships with peers, solving conflicts when they arise)

-* The students enjoyed listening to the story, Curious George's First Day of School!
-George experimented with mixing paints colors.
-During center time, we used pipettes to mix primary colors in ice cube trays and learned that colors mixed together make new colors. (goal: color recognition, fine motor strengthening using the pipettes, answering questions from the story)
+* The students enjoyed listening to the story, Curious George Goes To School!
+George received a star for finding another student's picture.
+During center time, we colored a curious George star.
+We used pipettes to mix primary colors in ice cube trays and learned that colors mixed together make new colors.
+We also painted with primary colors. (goal: color recognition, fine motor strengthening using the pipettes, answering questions from the story)

 *As we listened to the story, There Was An Old Lady Who Swallowed A Book, we watched Ms. Ginny use real props.
+Each child either placed the item in her mouth or took the items out and placed them in the backpack.
 Afterwards, we answered questions and then played with the book and props during center time.
 We also drew on blue folders with colored chalk.
 These were some of the items the old lady ate!

 *During the week we decorated a giant Henry the Hippo.
 We chose from a variety of materials to make him look really cool!
 We also decorated a page for a class book, Hippo, Hippo, Who Do You See?
+We then read it to the class.
+The students read it with me.
 We will take turns sending this book home for you to read to your child.
-We will have 2 students a week take these two books home.
-Please return the books the next day so we can give them to the next student.
-It may take a few weeks to get through the whole class.
+We will have 3 students a week take the book home for the night.
+Please return the book the next day so we can give it to the next student.
+It may take a few weeks to get through the whole class. (goals: following directions, learning our classmate's names, colors, voice volume, making decisions independently, showing persistence)

 Books we read: